 Networking is a key part of any event, so be sure to give your attendees plenty of time to get to know each other with dedicated sessions.

-The premise for networking at an online event is actually very simple.
+The premise of online networking actually very simple.
 Attendees schedule one to one meetings via a video chat.
 And just like at any other event, either the attendees or the event organizers can choose who connects to who and for how long.

 It’s also worth thinking about how you can enhance the networking experience.
-For example, attendees can fill out their profiles before the event with their interests and schedule meetings before the event has even begun.
+For example, with the right events platform, attendees can fill out their profiles before the event with their interests and schedule meetings before the event has even begun.

-So as you can see, there are plenty of ways to create a sense of community at an online event.
+So as you can see, there are plenty of ways to create an online community at virtual events.
 It's just a case of knowing what's at your disposal and what can be done in an online environment when it comes to creating interaction, engagement, and communication.